 The Speciality Coffee Association is a non-profit trade organisation for the Speciality Coffee industry.
 With members located in more than 40 countries, SCAA represents different segments of the speciality coffee industry, including producers, roasters, importers/exporters and retailers.

-You will see on each of our coffees that there is a SCAA score.
+You will see on each of our coffees that there is an SCAA score.
 What does this score mean?
 The beans will only be graded as, ‘Speciality’, if they achieve a score of at least 80 out of a possible 100.
-However it is not quite as simple as giving the beans a score.
+However, it is not quite as simple as giving the beans a score.

 Before the beans are exported to the coffee roaster the Green Coffee Buyer will undertake cupping and grading.
 A speciality level of roasting then must be achieved.
 This is where the magic happens!
 Roasting brings the delightful Speciality Beans to life and into the cups of every coffee lover across the globe.